-Retirement Interim Committee was told there would not be a cost to URS to allow retirees to return to public sector employment and keep their retirement checks. move of seasoned employees from urban counties to rural counties, this was not specifically put into statute.
-Our review shows that the majority of retirees who are reemployed return to work for large urban school districts or the State of Utah.
+Retirement Interim

+Committee was told

+there would not be a

+cost to URS to allow

+retirees to return to

+public sector

+employment and keep

+their retirement

+checks.

 H.B.
 272 (2000) Completely Opened the Door Allowing Return to the Same Organization